- School/Institute/Department: qLegal, Centre for Commercial Law Studies

 - Subjects: Law, Business, Entrepreneurship, Outreach

-- What is a company- What is a company, how are companies structured, and do businesses need to form formal companies?
+- What is a company- What is a company and do businesses require one?

 - Intellectual property- What is IP and how can students protect their ideas?